 Malabsorption: means „inefficient absorption or intake” – a certain substance is either poorly absorbed, or not absorbed at all via the digestive system, and can therefore not be ingested by the system.

 Intolerance: the medical term for food intolerance is non-allergic food hypersensitivity (in short: food hypersensitivity), sometimes referred to as „pseudoallergic reaction”.
 This means that a certain substance cannot be tolerated well and thus causes symptoms.

 Additional info - Food Allergy: A food allergy is an adverse immune response to a food, it's not a food intolerance!
 Allergies always are immune reactions (IgE).
 The most common food allergies are a sensitivity to peanuts, fish, milk, eggs, nuts, seafood, shellfish, soy and wheat.

 The difference between terms is in the detail and under normal circumstances this is not relevant to those affected.
 The terms are thus frequently interchangeable.
-For example, fructose malabsorption is the same as dietary fructose intolerance (DFI) (see article „What is Fructose intolerance?”).
+For example, fructose malabsorption is the same as dietary fructose intolerance (DFI) (see article „What is fructose malabsorption?”).
 The same happens with the term intolerance.
 Fructose malabsorption is thus also referred to as fructose intolerance, but "fructose malabsorption" is more commonly used.